 Coffee Hong Kong returns to the Great Lawn at West Kowloon Cultural District from April 3 to 6, 2026.
 Now in its third year, the outdoor festival brings together more than 80 specialty coffee brands from Hong Kong, Japan, Korea, and Southeast Asia for four days of tastings, workshops, live music, and waterfront views of the Victoria Harbour skyline.
+This year’s theme is “A Cup Beyond Circle,” and the festival is expanding with new daily programmes that go well beyond coffee.
+Whether you are a serious specialty coffee drinker or someone who just enjoys a good flat white on a sunny afternoon, here is everything you need to know before you go.

 Daily Themes and Activities

-Tickets and Practical Info
+Tickets and Getting There

 Quick Info